Headquarters Swindon, England

-Npower has already had a rather large list of activity linked with its operation despite its relatively short history: following the privatisation of the energy market in 1990 led by Margaret Thatcher and her government, the then-governing electricity supply company ‘Central Electricity Generating Board’ was split up, creating a chain reaction of foreign investment.
-The following timeline shows a little about how this created the Npower as we know it today.
+Npower has already had a rather large list of activity linked with its operation, despite its relatively short history.
+Following the privatisation of the energy markets in 1990 led by Margaret Thatcher and her government, the then-governing electricity supply company, ‘Central Electricity Generating Board’ was split up, creating a chain reaction of foreign investment.
+The following timeline shows a little about how this created the Npower as we know it today:

 - National Power formed

 - Generation divided between three generating companies across the country (‘PowerGen’ (who would eventually become E·ON), ‘National Power’, and ‘Nuclear Energy’ (who would eventually become British Gas)).

 - National Power was the biggest of the new companies that were formed as a result of privatisation, holding around 52% market share in generating.

 - National Power begins in the supply market by buying ‘Midlands Electricity’.

 - Following pressure from German investors, National Power were forced into separating operations into two new companies: ‘Innogy’, who were responsible for UK based operations and ‘International Power’, who began control of international operations.